HabanaAI/Model-References/PyTorch/nlp/pretraining/deepspeed-bert/README.md

 ### 1.5.0
 1. Created this training script based on a clone of [BERT](../bert/) version 1.4.0 .
-2. Adjustment to DeepSpeed engine.
+2. Made adjustment to DeepSpeed engine.
 3. Added recommended deepspeed configuration files.
 4. Added new model configuration file for Bert-1.5B.